d4darshit/hello-world/README.md

 # hello-world
-Just a repository about ideas and resources
+Just a repository about ideas and resources related to large scale systems.